 To apply, please learn about the project's history by reviewing the following:

-- Watch the overview of the Library of Congress Digital Collections and "Q & A."
+- Attend or watch the overview of the Library of Congress Digital Collections and "Q & A."

 - Watch Library of Congress seeks diverse archivists and storytellers